adamallaf/attiny85_pro/rc_servo_to_motor/README.md

  and the high pulse duration is 1500&micro;s at 0&deg; (the center position), 1000&micro;s at -90&deg; and 2000&micro;s at +90&deg;.

-This signal needs to be converted to a 3 pin output in order to control a motor using a motor driver (i.e. [DRV8838](https://www.pololu.com/product/2290))
+This signal needs to be converted to a 2 pin output(or more) in order to control a motor using a motor driver (i.e. [DRV8838](https://www.pololu.com/product/2290)), one pin will serve as direction control and the other as a PWM speed control.